ibirnam/js_closure_tutorial/closure_tutorial.md

 Source: TakesOnTech
 </p>

-Overcome with inspiration, you're want to make Spider-Text, a text-based Spider-Man game, so that you can get more practice programming with a topic you love!
+Overcome with inspiration, you want to make Spider-Text, a text-based Spider-Man game, so that you can get more practice programming with a topic you love!

 ## Web-Slinger
 The first thing we'd want to do is build out some of Spider-Man's attributes.
 Before we build out everything, let's just cover one basic trait: he needs to be able to swing on his webs!